peekagrub/genesheep/README.md

   -m, --mut_str <VALUE>          The mutation strenght of the colors.
 Default is 1.0 -b, --batch <VALUE>            Number of batches to run, negative numbers mean maximum number of iterations.
 Default is 0.
 ```
+## Building
+The zig toolchain version `0.14.1` is needed to build this executable.

+For maximum performance when running build with `zig build --release=fast`.

+The executable will be located at `./zig-out/bin/genesheep`.